-(g) An owner or operator may use the following provisions instead of (60.485a(b)(2)): A calibration drift assessment shall be performed, at a minimum, at the end of each monitoring day.
-Check the instrument using the same calibration gas(es) that were used to calibrate the instrument before use.
-Follow the procedures specified in Method 21 of appendix A-7 of this part, Section 10.1, except do not adjust the meter readout to correspond to the calibration gas value.
+(g) An owner or operator may use the following provisions instead of §60.485a(b)(2): A calibration - drift assessment shall be performed, at a minimum, at the end of each monitoring day.
+Check the instrument using the same calibration gas(es) that were used to calibrate the - instrument before use.
+Follow the procedures specified in Method 21 of appendix A 7 of this part, Section 10.1, except do not adjust the meter readout to correspond to the calibration gas value.
 Record the instrument reading for each scale used as specified in §60.486a(e)(8).
 Divide these readings by the initial calibration values for each scale and multiply by 100 to express the calibration drift as a percentage.
-If any calibration drift assessment shows a negative drift of more than 10 percent from the initial calibration value, then all equipment monitored since the last calibration with instrument readings below the appropriate leak definition and above the leak definition multiplied by (100 minus the percent of negative drift/divided by 100) must be re-monitored.
-If any calibration drift assessment shows a positive drift of more than 10 percent from the initial calibration value, then, at the owner/operator's discretion, all equipment since the last calibration with instrument readings above the appropriate leak definition and below the leak definition multiplied by (100 plus the percent of positive drift/divided by 100) may be re-monitored.
+If any calibration drift assessment shows a negative drift of more than 10 percent from the initial calibration value, then all equipment monitored since the last calibration with instrument readings below the appropriate leak definition and above the leak definition drift assessment shows a positive drift of more than 10 percent from the initial calibration since the last calibration drift assessment shows a positive drift of more than 10 percent from the initial calibration value, then all equipment monitored.
+If any calibration drift assessment shows a positive drift of more than 10 percent from the initial calibration with instrument readings above the appropriate leak definition and above the leak definition drift assessment shows a positive drift of more than 10 percent from the initial calibration with instrument readings above the appropriate leak definition and below the leak definition multiplied by (100 minus the percent of negative drift of more than 10 percent from the initial calibration value, then, at the owner/operator's discretion, all equipment since the last calibration with instrument readings above the appropriate leak definition and below the leak definition multiplied by (100 plus the percent of positive drift/divided by 100) may be re-monitored.

-[45CSR13, R13-2818, 12.1.4.
-13.1.4.; 40 C.F.R. §60.5401; 45CSR16]
+[45CSR13, R13-2818, 12.1.4.; 40 C.F.R. §60.5401; 45CSR16]

 11.1.6.
-Alternative Emission Limitations for Equipment Leaks at Majorsville III - VI.
+Alternative Emission Limitations for Equipment Leaks at Majorsville I VI.